 Some locations' police departments also offer a similar service utilizing a driver's license number instead.

-19. Coordinate with neighbors – One of the most valuable resources you can have for keeping you, your loved ones, and your possessions safe is trustworthy neighbors who will keep an eye out for you.
+19. Coordinate with neighbors—Having trustworthy neighbors who will watch out for you is one of the most valuable resources you can have for keeping you, your loved ones, and your possessions safe.

-Make an open agreement to keep an eye on each other's homes, especially while away on vacation or during the day while the occupants may be at work or school.
+Establish a clear agreement to monitor each other's homes, particularly during vacations or during the day when the occupants may be at work or school.

 Offer to pick up mail or park in the driveway to simulate that someone is home while they’re away.